SummaryRead the full fact sheet

 Surgery and tinnitus

-Surgery is seldom justified and can make tinnitus worse.
+Surgery for tinnitus is rarely justified and can make tinnitus worse.

 Hypnotherapy and cognitive behaviour therapy for tinnitus

 Hypnotherapy can indirectly help by aiding relaxation.
-Cognitive behaviour therapy, which is offered by clinical psychologists, can help you to:
+Cognitive behaviour therapy, which is offered by clinical psychologists and is the basis of the Keys program, can help you to:

 Lifestyle changes and tinnitus